-Must do Clearly record your process for responding to a serious incident 1 on site.
-Do not cut and paste or duplicate information from one plan to another.
+Have at hand Must do List of emergency numbers (or internet access details).
+Clearly record your process for responding to a serious incident 1 on site.
+Site plan (for emergency supplies).
+Training and Qualification Register - SSSP Do not cut and paste or duplicate information from one plan to another.
+Form 4.
 Record any specialised skills or experience required (first aider, safety manager) from the Training and Qualification Register - SSSP Form 4.